Sean5P/PP3-TEST/CONTRIBUTING.md

 ## License

-By contributing, you agree that your contributions will be licensed under the same license as the project (usually MIT License).
+By contributing, you agree that your contributions will be licensed under the same license as the project License.

 Thank you for contributing to DataDigestor!